Skip to content

 Action itself can become obscuration: self-righteous justice (pride, AF12), anger-driven impulse (indignation degenerated into ira, AP5), the arrogance of “I will save you” (benevolence without compassion’s foundation, AP4).
 Therefore, after every action, return to “reflect”: Was my action driven by lucidity or by fear (AF8), anger, or narcissism?
 Did I maintain awareness of my own possible error: was there room for shame (AF11)?
 Did I respect the dignity and autonomy of those my action affected?
 If the action itself created new obscuration: acknowledge it, adjust it.
 See \(\to\) Judge \(\to\) Act \(\to\) Reflect is a cycle, not a line.

-IX.5 · Attention: The Operational Mechanism of Lucidity
+VIII.5 · Attention: The Operational Mechanism of Lucidity

-This book repeatedly invokes attention: algorithms manipulate attention (§IX), practice demands training attention (this chapter), emotional lucidity presupposes attention (§V).
+This book repeatedly invokes attention: algorithms manipulate attention (§X), practice demands training attention (this chapter), emotional lucidity presupposes attention (§V).
 But what exactly is attention?
 Why is it so central to The Tao of Lucidity?
 This section provides a systematic account.

 Attention is the operational layer of lucidity.
 If lucidity (D5) is a quality of being, then attention is the mechanism by which this quality is realized at each moment.
 You cannot abstractly “have” lucidity; you can only practice it at each concrete moment by directing attention in the right direction.
 Lucidity is the direction; attention is the walking.
 In the AI age, “living in the present” acquires new meaning; not ignoring the past and future (AI can help you manage those), but cherishing the irreversibility of this moment’s experience (C6.2).